I am so excited to be writing this post because I adore Autumn/Fall and Halloween. It comes a very close second behind Christmas.

 Try something new

-As the weather gets worse it certainly becomes more difficult to venture out and go do things.
+As we are transitioning into Autumn and the weather gets worse it certainly becomes more difficult to venture out and go do things.
 For example, walking around the park.
 I mean you are more than welcome to grab your wellies, a raincoat and umbrella and venture out but the point is most people don’t want too.

 Therefore, to keep that excitement and to keep you stimulated I think trying something new could be fun.
 It could be anything small or big that you want, or you could do some research and find something you never even thought of before.